 If you or a loved one has been arrested or charged with possession of drug paraphernalia, it is critical to consult with an experienced Miami possession of drug paraphernalia attorney as soon as possible to ensure that your rights are protected.
-You need the advice of an experienced attorney to guide you through the process and increase the likelihood of resolving your case favorably.
+You need the advice of an experienced drug crimes attorney to guide you through the process and increase the likelihood of resolving your case favorably.

 What is Drug Paraphernalia under Florida Law?